If you’re considering a facelift...

 Who are the best candidates for facelifts?

-The best candidates for this kind of facial and neck rejuvenation are patients over 50 years old that need important correction of loose and sagging skin and soft tissue in the full face and neck.
+The best candidates for this kind of facial and neck lift are patients over 50 years old that need important correction of loose and sagging skin and soft tissue in the full face and neck.

 What type of anesthesia is used?

-Dr. Gomez-Mendoza performs most Facelift procedures, including minimal-incision rejuvenation, under sedation some patients refer to this as "twilight" type anesthesia (gentle, short-acting medication is administered by a board certified anesthesiologist to insure comfort and security for our patients) and local anesthesia.
+Dr. Gomez-Mendoza performs most Facelift procedures, including minimal-incision face lift under sedation some patients refer to this as "twilight" type anesthesia (gentle, short-acting medication is administered by a board certified anesthesiologist to insure comfort and security for our patients) and local anesthesia.
 Patients are under monitored anesthesia care since they arrive to the operating room till they leave the recovery area; ensuring that you receive the safest care possible.
 The expert care you deserve.

 Our patients recover more quickly and with less discomfort than when general anesthesia is used.